ophir11235813/Lane_lines/ophir_samson_writeup.md

 ## 1. Base case: finding lane lines on a straight, sunny, shadow-less, constant-surface road with clear markings

+### Pipeline:

-Introduction to method: We'll first show how to do this for a single image.
+#### Introduction to method:
+We'll first show how to do this for a single image.
 The video is then a stream of many independent images, each of which are processed using the same method.

 STEP 1: Read in image (a three color channel image), and convert to gray scale (single channel).